 JEAN COLLIER HURLEY

-Jean Collier Hurley captures the vibrant pulse of urban living in major cities in the United States and abroad.
+Jean Collier Hurley creates photo essays that capture the vibrant pulse of urban living in major cities in the United States and abroad.
 The images in Urbanista Playbook illuminate the shouts and whispers of the signage, window reflections, and architecture that beckon to urban dwellers, compelling them to respond.
 Urbanista Playbook is published annually in a limited-edition calendar.

 Jean’s work often explores a theme where the city is powerfully destructive or uniquely creative in transforming architectural elements.
 The demolition and shattered remains of a beloved neighborhood church became Holy Ground Forever, a meditation on inevitable loss and the rituals of comfort and grief.